 Ahref is a very useful tool for analyzing competitor links.

-Writing high quality posts on sites on high traffic websites that are relevant to your industry is good for your domain rank.
+Writing high quality posts on sites on high traffic websites that are relevant to your industry is good for your domain rank and domain authority.
 That’s as long as you get a link back to your site!

-Matt Cutts (Head of Google web spam) wrote an article recently about the death of guest blogging.
+Matt Cutts wrote an article recently about the death of guest blogging.
 He said there is far too much spam with people writing lots of guest posts for links and they are going to do something about it!